Generic Name: ziprasidone (zi PRAY si done)

 What other drugs will affect Geodon?

-Taking Geodon with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Geodon with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Geodon with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Many drugs can interact with ziprasidone.
 Not all possible interactions are listed here.
 Tell your doctor about all your medications and any you start or stop using during treatment with Geodon.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.